haeseong123/vscode-particles/README.md

 open the command palette with `Ctrl+Shift+P` on Windows/Linux or `Cmd(⌘)+Shift+P` on MacOS.

-Just select "Set Particle" and select the Particle you want.
+Just select `Set Particle` and select the Particle you want.

 ## Contributing